Puneeth-n/epazote/README.md

-When doing Continuous Deployment "[CD](https://en.wikipedia.org/wiki/Continuous_delivery)" if the ping, healthcheck, status, etc; endpoints change, it implies making changes in order to properly monitor the application, this creates a dependency or extra task apart from the CD process, therefore exists the need to detect any changes and automatically apply them upon request.
+When doing Continuous Deployment "[CD](https://en.wikipedia.org/wiki/Continuous_delivery)" if the ping, healthcheck, status, etc; endpoints change, it implies making changes in order to properly monitor the application, this creates a dependency or extra task apart from the "CD" process, therefore exists the need to detect any changes and automatically apply them upon request.

 ## How it works